When I finally came to, I found my head resting on the water pouch that was still half full.

 She finished putting the last one around her ankle.

-“How do they-” I tried asking but when I looked over at her she already had her hand up to her ear.
+“How do they-” I started to ask, until I noticed she had her hand up to her ear.

 “I got it… we’re leaving right now.”
-Suddenly she was a whole different, serious bounty hunter.
-She got up to grab the pouch of water and pulled the hood over her head on the dirty sun-cloak that was also lying on the ground, and then said, “Let’s go”.
+Suddenly she was a serious bounty hunter.
+She got up to grab the pouch of water and the dirty sun-cloak that was also crumpled on the ground.
+“Let’s go,” she said as she pulled the tattered hood over her head.

-I followed her outside the cave and to my surprise we were just outside the city.
+I followed her outside the cave.
+The first thing I noticed was that something was off… we had traveled a lot further than I had anticipated, in fact we were just outside the city.
 How did we get this close to the city?
-She must have carried me the rest of the way when I was knocked out.
+She must have dragged me the rest of the way when I was knocked out.
 I frowned at the thought of her knocking me out but got over it quickly when I realized that she also saved my life.

 She stopped behind a dirt-baked wall before entering the city and handed me the water pouch and a tiny silver device.